mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 **Same person**: Well isn’t that a goal?

 **Katagiri**: It’s a goal, and also a practice.
-Goal and practice, simultaneously.
-Be present; just be present.
-But just to be present – there are many ways of being just present.
-Because everybody has a different idea.
-Sleeping all day, this is also just be present.
-Doing zazen every day, all day, this is also just be present.
-Old men fighting with each other all day, this is also just be present.
+Goal and practice, simultaneously: just be present.
+But there are many ways of being just present, because everybody has a different idea.
+Sleeping all day, this is also *just be present*.
+Doing zazen every day, all day, this is also *just be present*.
+Old men fighting with each other all day, this is also *just be present*.
 Don’t you think so?

 **Same person**: No.

-**Katagiri**: *[He chuckles.]* Well, many ways of existence.
+**Katagiri**: *[He chuckles.]* Well, [there are] many ways of existing.

 **Same person**: That’s not what I meant.

 **Katagiri**: You don’t understand the second one and the third one?

 **Same person**: Well it seems to me that the third one is the true nature of the second one.
-Even if you try to do the second one, you have to do the third one, because as soon as you’re going over, there’s another one.
+[It seems that] even if you try to do the second one, you have to do the third one, because as soon as you’re going over, there’s another one.

 **Katagiri**: Okay, yes.
 I understand your question.
 Yes.

-It [sees] the Buddha Nature [in] the second one; but, it is still seen from the dualistic world.
+[The second one seems like] Buddha Nature; but, it is still seen from the dualistic world.
 That’s all.
 That’s a different point.

 #### 1:18:00

 **Question**: Roshi, were you making a distinction between the [enlightenment](glossary#enlightenment) of the arhat versus the enlightenment of the [Bodhisattva](glossary#bodhisattva)?
-Doesn’t the arhat attain enlightenment and can then enter [nirvana](glossary#nirvana), but does it for himself or herself, while the bodhisattva at the point of enlightenment refuses to enter it unless all sentient beings go along with it?
+Doesn’t the arhat attain enlightenment and can then enter [nirvana](glossary#nirvana), but does it for himself or herself, whereas the bodhisattva, at the point of enlightenment, refuses to enter it unless all sentient beings go along with it?
 Is there a distinction there?
 Sometimes in literature, you see a distinction, [with] the bodhisattva ideal being the higher ideal to attain.
 Was that what you were trying to say?

 **Katagiri**: Uh, [Bodhisattva](glossary#bodhisattva) practice, yes...
-Because a bodhisattva says, without re-entering nirvana, they really want to save we the peoples to enter nirvana.
+Because a bodhisattva says, without re-entering nirvana, they really want to save us, the people, to enter nirvana.
 That means his practice is really open not only to him, but also to all sentient beings, and also time – not only his present time, but also his past life and his future life, and also his life after next, and after next.

-Then what he has to do is: he practices.
+Then what he has to do is, he practices.
 Continually, he practices.
-But he aims just to sow good time and occasion, and good conditions; arrangement.

-That means, without entering [nirvana](glossary#nirvana), the [Bodhisattva](glossary#bodhisattva) just sows, arranging environment, and then just stands up there.
-But it ... immediately blooms his Buddha Nature.
+But he aims just to sow good time and occasion, and good conditions, [making] arrangement.
+That means, without entering nirvana, the Bodhisattva just sows, arranging environment, and then just stands up there, that’s all.
+But it is immediately the blooming of his Buddha Nature.
 That is [Tathāgata](glossary#tathāgata).
-The bodhisattva has a double face – Bodhisattva and Buddha.
+The bodhisattva has a double face: Bodhisattva and Buddha.

 When the Buddha appears, it’s quiet.
 Nothing – you cannot see it.
-But a Buddha is hidden behind the [bodhisattva](glossary#bodhisattva).
+But a Buddha is hidden behind the bodhisattva.
 The bodhisattva walks as a human being.
 The bodhisattva disappears, and Buddha appears.
 And then that Buddha is just like a blooming lotus flower in the mud water.

 **Same person**: But is the [Bodhisattva](glossary#bodhisattva) practice of the third kind?